Research Questions

 |

 Cell signalling defines the means via which cells sense and respond to internal and external cues, and is fundamental to cell proliferation and survival, cell-cell communication, and cell differentiation and organismal development.
-For instance, when cells detect changes in nutrient levels within its microenvironment a cascade of signalling events would ensue such that cell and tissue homeostasis can be maintained.
-One important focus of study within our School is cell signalling and how its alteration can lead to diseases including cancer.
-Members of our School are also researching on a wide variety of aspects of biology implicated in the origin and growth of cancer, including cancer stem cell and self-renewal, DNA replication and repair, metabolism, metastasis, cell cycle and immune escape.
+For instance, when cells detect changes in nutrient levels within the microenvironment, a cascade of signalling events ensues to maintain cell and tissue homeostasis.
+Our graduate programme in Cell Signalling and Cancer Biology provides comprehensive and highly interdisciplinary training in understanding how cellular signalling alterations can lead to various human diseases including cancer.
+Our faculty members have expertise in a wide range of areas including mechanisms of diseases, preclinical disease models, genomics and epigenetics, cancer stem cells, DNA damage repair and DNA replication, molecular virology, cancer drug responses, tumour microenvironment, tumour-immune cell interactions, metabolism, cancer drug discovery, medicinal chemistry.

 Supervisor(s) | Research Interest |